srnichols/StampsPattern/docs/LANDING_ZONES_GUIDE.md

 - Platform landing zones host shared enterprise services: Identity (process), Management, Connectivity, and Shared Services (global edge, shared gateways).
 Do not put all infra into the Management subscription.
 - Application (workload) landing zones host your CELLs (shared or dedicated) per region.
 Use one subscription per CELL for isolation, quotas, and billing clarity.
-- Control Plane (management portal, DAB GraphQL, control metadata): either a) Platform Shared-Services subscription if used by many apps/org-wide, or b) a dedicated “ControlPlane” workload subscription under Landing Zones for autonomy and SDLC separation.
+- Control Plane (management portal, GraphQL backend, control metadata): either a) Platform Shared-Services subscription if used by many apps/org-wide, or b) a dedicated “ControlPlane” workload subscription under Landing Zones for autonomy and SDLC separation.

 ### 🖼️ Visual: High-Level Placement